 Removing Spent Blooms on Hydrangea

 Since hydrangea blossoms are so big, deadheading a hydrangea makes a real difference in diverting energy to more important parts of the plant’s growth.
-You should carry out this practice all through the blooming season to encourage new blossoms and keep your plant looking fresh.
-The method for deadheading hydrangea blooms depends upon the time of year.
+You should carry out this practice all through the blooming season to encourage new blossoms and

 If it’s before August, you should cut the spent blooms with a long stem attached.
 Examine the stem where it meets the larger branch – there should be small buds there.
 Cut the stem back as short as you like, making sure to leave those buds intact.